Fall 2024 Oral Presentation Scripts

 Publication, 2.44 x 3.35 in, 440 pages, 2024

 An anthology that explores the idea of miniature as an alternate universe, interweaving essays on shrunken perspectives and what they signify, with a selection of fairytales featuring miniature figures and settings.
 In this book, fairytales are treated right-side up, suggesting their truths, while theoretical essays are upside down, requiring flipping and turning to aid reading.
-Snail mail collection from 2020 Making Things Public
+Detail from It Is Quite Nice Here, 2021.
+Paper Sculpture #1

 Riso, 2019

 Catalogue for MADA Graduate Show.
 Designed in collaboration with Melike Yucel.
-The mailbox at home in Australia, where I first began collecting snail-eaten mail.
-Type Specimen
+Eaten Type, activated by letters.

 190 × 270mm, 132 pages, 2023